sph-mn/sph-sp/readme.md

 * sequencing
   * event renderer for parallel block processing with custom routines
   * events for sines and filtered noise
-  * event groups that compose for instruments, riffs and songs
+  * composable event groups for instruments, riffs and songs
-  * per channel configuration
+  * per channel configuration and channel delay
 * array processing
-  * arithmetic, permutations, statistics, and more
+  * arithmetic, combinations, statistics, and more

 # code example
 see [other/examples/example.c](other/examples/example.c).